pactflow/docs.pactflow.io/website/docs/docs/on-premises-2x/security-audit-report.md

 PactFlow uses a custom failure endpoint so the vulnerable code is never executed.

-### `libpam` related security vulnerabilities
+### `libpam` and `perl` related security vulnerabilities

-The following CVEs affect the `libpam` libraries included in the base operating system used by PactFlow’s Docker image (Ubuntu 24.04).
-These packages are marked as essential system dependencies, and removing them would break standard package management functionality (`apt`, `dpkg`) within the container.
+The following CVEs affect the `libpam` and `perl` libraries included in the base operating system used by PactFlow’s Docker image (Ubuntu 24.04).
+These packages are marked as essential system dependencies, and removing them would break standard package (`apt`, `dpkg`) and user management functionality within the container.

 We are shipping the image with these packages included, as they are required for basic system operation.
 PactFlow itself does **not** use the PAM libraries at runtime.
 If your internal security policies require their removal, see the mitigation guidance below.